coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    Check le@{k _}.
    Check le.

-.. opt:: Strict Universe Declaration.
+.. flag:: Strict Universe Declaration

    Turning this option off allows one to freely use identifiers for universes without declaring them first, with the